BIYING27/LearningSwiftUI/README.md

 # LearningSwiftUI

 ## About Me
-This is a Sample Apps Tutorials from Apple
+This is a sample from Apple
 https://developer.apple.com/tutorials/sample-apps/aboutme